surlabs/moodle-qtype_stack/doc/en/Authoring/Inputs/Text_input.md

 #### Free-text input ####

 This input is a text area into which students may type whatever they choose.
-This input is intended to capture text input of mathematical proof.
+This input is intended to capture text input, such as a mathematical proof.
 It is always converted into a Maxima string internally.
 We accept, for now, there are limitations on the ability to automatically assess free-text proofs.

 Notes